OpenMDAO/OpenMDAO/openmdao/docs/basic_guide/first_optimization.rst

 In these calls, we are going to be specifying a single variable.
 For :ref:`add_design_var <feature_add_design_var>`, the variable will be a component input.
 If the input is promoted, then it will be the promoted name.
 For :ref:`add_objective <feature_add_objective>` and :ref:`add_constraint <feature_add_constraint>`
-the variable can be the output of any component (including an :code:`IndepVarComp`).
+the variable can be the output of any component.

 .. code::